NoahStolk/simple-level-editor/README.md

 # Simple Level Editor

+> ⚠️ **NOTE:** This project has been superseded by a new level editor and will not receive new updates.
+> The new level editor is currently not open source because it is part of my proprietary engine.
+> The new editor contains better state management, improved formats, and bug fixes.

 Simple cross-platform 3D level editor written in C# and F# using .NET 10, OpenGL and ImGui.

 > Try the latest alpha version [here](https://github.com/NoahStolk/simple-level-editor/releases).